 Submit an application for a license, register product, apply for a cottonseed certificate of movement, certificate of free sale and report of fertilizer mill and tonnage, and feed tonnage.

-There are four programs in FFLDRS Branch to provide regulatory services to the feed and fertilizer industries as well as to the...
+There are six programs in FFLDRS Branch to provide regulatory services to the feed and fertilizer industries as well as to the...

 The Fertilizing Materials Inspection Program (FMIP) is responsible for regulating the distribution and labeling of fertilizer materials in California, registration of fertilizing material labels, and assists in ensuring that fertilizer is safe, effective, and meets the licensee’s claims and guarantees.